-Le Duo plays Jacques Brel is a unique instrumental rereading of the great French singer-composer Brel's works.
+Le Duo plays Jacques Brel is a unique instrumental rereading of the great Belgian singer-composer Brel's works.
 The jazz project germinated with legendary producer Alan Douglas who was inspired by the American "songbooks" tradition - such as with George Gershwin and Cole Porter, among many others - but found little representation of French composers.
 Douglas waited patiently to find musicians capable of playing interpretations with beautiful sensitivity to the original artwork.
 His patience finally paid off.
 The result: Perrine Mansuy and François Cordas, the group “LeDUO”, have produced the first volume in a series of albums dedicated this wonderful project.

 Of the many times I’ve played this recording, it never failed to bring me to pause in appreciation, as if my soul had been invited by the music’s affectionateness.
 LeDUO’s playing resonates with the humanity found in Brel’s songs.
 Avoiding any hint of sensationalism without showing signs of restraint, the saxophonist whispers tender notes that rest upon the pianist’s thin, crystalline melody and harmony.
 There is much warmth and love in their playing.
 I am confident when I say this music will be deeply felt by a wide audience of music lovers.